nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

   its internal calls (using `except Exception:` is a bad-practice workaround for this).
   Good docstrings and tests can help here, which you should be writing in either language.
 Go's system is definitely safer.
-You're still allowed to shoot yourself in the foot by ignoring the `err` value, but it's more obvious that this is a bad idea.
+You're still allowed to shoot yourself in the foot by ignoring the `err` value, but the system makes it obvious that this is a bad idea.

 - __Third Party Modules__: Prior to [Go modules](https://blog.golang.org/modules2019),
   Go's package manager would just throw all downloaded packages into `$GOPATH/src`